 HELOCs are structured differently than most loans.
-The length of the loan is generally 30 years but has two separate phases known as the draw period and the repayment period.
+The length of the loan can be anywhere from 5 – 30 years but has two separate phases known as the draw period and the repayment period.

-The draw period is when you can borrow money from the credit line and usually lasts 10 years.
-During this initial 10 years, you can borrow when needed and are only required to make payments on the interest, not principal.
+The draw period is when you can borrow money from the credit line and varies depending on the term (years) of your line of credit.
+During this draw period, you can borrow when needed and are only required to make payments on the interest, not principal.

-After your draw period is over you enter the repayment period, which means you can no longer take money from your credit line.
-Your repayment phase is when you have to pay for both interest and principal and generally last 20 years.
+After your draw period is over you enter the repayment period, which means you can no longer draw money from your line of credit.
+Your repayment phase is the period of time to pay for both interest and principal.